 - A topic is developed and articulated

-- MUS 4810 paperwork is completed and submitted to School Honor’s Committee and School Director for Approval.
+- MUS 4810 paperwork is completed and submitted to the school Honor’s Committee and school director for approval.

 - There must be a clear and suitable topic, agreeable and reasonable evaluation method, realistic goals and timeline.

-- A more detailed procedure to be determined by committee.
+- A more detailed procedure to be determined by the committee.

 - Typical projects earn between 3-6 credit hours.

-- Projects usually last 1 academic year (3 quarters/2 semesters).
+- Projects usually last one academic year (3 quarters/2 semesters).

 - The projects must earn an “A” or “B” as a final grade.

 - Students must complete one University Honors Seminar.

 - The final paper is limited in scope to be no more than what is required of a thesis.

 - Evaluation is articulated in the proposal outlined in the MUS 4810 paperwork and typically consists of a written paper in the form of a thesis.
 Some projects have had a performance component like a recital or lecture recital.